bruceravel/synchrotron_pop_up_book/script.md

         smaller text

 This book contains results of three synchrotron experiments.
-Assemble each experiment using the contents of an **instrumentation pouch** then open this book to the corresponding page to read about the measurement and its results.
+Assemble each experiment by placing the contents of an **instrumentation pouch** (at the top of the page at left) in to the **end station** (bottom of the page at left), then open this book to the corresponding page to read about the measurement and its results.

         The pages will be color coded to correspond to the experiments